featheredtoast/satisfactory-monitoring/README.md

 If you are getting blank dashboards, you can view logs with `docker compose logs` to check for any errors.
 Specifically: `docker compose logs frmcompanion` and `docker compose logs frmcache` as those are the two apps that are pulling data.

+Podman Compose has a hard time interpolating the environment variable strings.
+If you are using Podman it is advised to use the official `docker-compose` binary instead of Podman's wrapper.

 ### Development

 You are able to run `docker compose build --no-cache` to build the local docker images.